 While traditional Western science methodologies can have a role in addressing power imbalances, expanding the definition of science is also an important component of redistributing power.
-The concept of ‘multiple ways of knowing’ originates in Indigenous epistemologies but has recently migrated into common vernacular.
-The concept recognizes the diverse means through which individuals and groups understand the world around them, including empirical observation and logical reasoning, but also personal experience and cultural traditions extending from place-based knowledges, for example.
-In dismissing knowledge originating outside of traditional scientific observations, scientists limit the potential contribution such knowledge can have in enriching scientific understanding55.
+The concept of ‘multiple ways of knowing’ originates in Indigenous epistemologies but has recently migrated into the common vernacular.
+The concept recognizes the diverse means through which individuals and groups understand the world around them, including empirical observation and logical reasoning, but also personal experience and cultural traditions extending from place-based knowledge, for example.
+In dismissing knowledge originating outside traditional scientific observations, scientists limit the potential contribution such knowledge can have in enriching scientific understanding55.
 It follows that by utilizing non-traditional measurements, agricultural scientists can honor multiple ways of knowing while still working within a scientific framework.
-An apposite example is USDA NASS reporting of a ‘workable field day’, defined as day where weather and field conditions allow producers to work in fields a major portion of the day56.
+An apposite example is USDA NASS reporting of a ‘workable field day’ - s a day when weather and field conditions permit producers to work in their fields for the majority of the day56.
 It has a scientific underpinning57 but represents a deeply personal interaction between the farmer and the land that has evaded modelling attempts58.
 Workable-day survey data is commonly used in extension, but to our knowledge has had limited use within research.
-In an example of challenging hegemonic power around knowledge generation, Practical Farmers recently launched a study wherein farmers will quantify their experiences with cover cropping through the metric of workable field days59 (Supplemental Information).
-This effort values farmers’ ways of knowing in a scientific framework, and will uniquely enrich our understanding of how cover crops impact soil-water dynamics.
+In an example of challenging hegemonic power around knowledge generation, Practical Farmers recently launched a study wherein farmers quantify their experiences with cover cropping through the metric of workable field days59.
+This effort values farmers’ ways of knowing in a scientific framework and will uniquely enrich our understanding of how cover crops impact soil-water dynamics.
 Participatory plant breeding60,61 and mother-baby trial designs62 are examples of formalized research methods that seek to include non-traditional measurements.
 There is clearly ample room for creativity in this area.

 Reciprocity

-In addition to what research is done, the way research is done presents myriad opportunities to distribute power more equitably in agricultural research.
-A recent publication provides excellent guidance on working with communities and organizations in general8, however we feel the farmer-researcher collaboration merits explicit attention for agricultural scientists in relation to power and chose to focus on that relationship for this perspective.
+In addition to what research is done, the way research is done presents myriad opportunities to balance power in agricultural research.
+A recent publication provides excellent guidance on working with communities and organizations in general8, however we feel the farmer-researcher collaboration merits explicit attention for agricultural scientists in relation to power and chose to focus on that relationship for this Perspective.
 As agricultural research evolves, opportunities abound for blending research plots with farm fields to perform more statistically powerful and relevant public research in collaboration with farmers52,63,64.
-As these types of arrangements are becoming more common, the concept of reciprocity in farmer-researcher collaborations requires explicit attention.
+As these types of arrangements become more common, the concept of reciprocity in farmer-researcher collaborations requires explicit attention.
 There are several guides for farmers when conducting on-farm research65,66, but there are fewer resources suggesting best practices for the scientists, researchers and organizations they collaborate with.

 3.1 Multi-dimensional compensation